 Other common checking account feesinclude fees for wire transfers, printed statements, cashier’s checks and money orders.
 These incidental services will cost you $15 to $35, depending on the institution and service.

 Checking accounts are more accessible than savings accounts, which are designed to store your money for the long term.
 There are legal limits to the number of monthly withdrawals from savings accounts; checking accounts, on the other hand, are linked to debit cards that provide free and easy access to your funds.
 As a result, many people maintain a checking account for daily use and a savings account to hold anything they want to use towards future expenses.

 If you are looking at interest rates, interest-bearing checking accounts compare poorly to the rates found among savings accounts.
-APY figures usually do not exceed 0.01% for interest checking accounts, while savings accounts average at 0.06% among traditional banks and go as high as 1.05% for online-only banking.
-When it comes to earning interest, savings accounts, investment accounts and even certificates of deposit are more efficient than interest checking.
+APY figures have a current average of 0.03% for interest checking accounts, while savings accounts average at 0.06% among traditional banks and go as high as 0.60% for online-only banking.
+When it comes to earning interest, savings accounts,investment accounts and even certificates of deposit are more efficient than interest checking.

 Before you open a new checking account, you should have a good idea of your financial habits and needs.
 How many times a week will you swipe a debit card, write a check or withdraw cash from an ATM?
 How much money will you keep in the account?
 How often will you be receiving direct deposits?
 Having answers to such questions will help you find a checking account that minimizes your fees and maximizes the convenience of your experience.

 Once you select a checking account, you can apply to open it at the bank or online, depending on the kind of checking account it is.
 Typically, you’ll need to present government-issued identification, like a passport or driver’s license, and proof of address, like a utility bill.
 You also need to prepare an opening deposit, the amount of which varies by bank and checking account type.